Football coaches are invited to join the UMass coaching staff for this great weekend.

 In his first year with the Minutemen, Sollazzo tutored five linemen who set single-season career-best marks for tackles and TFLs along with a trio who earned personal bests for sacks.

 In 2013, Sollazzo's defensive line unit again showed great progress as the group accounted for 8.5 of the Minutemen's 12 total sacks on the year.
 Justin Anderson led the way with four as part of a 57 tackle season that included 7.5 TFLs.
 Following the season, Galen Clemons who spent two seasons with Sollazzo was invited to the Tampa Bay Buccaneers rookie mini-camp in May.

 Sollazzo moved to UMass after spending the 2011 season coaching the defensive line at former CAA rival Villanova, where the Wildcats led the conference in rushing defense.

 Prior to that, he spent 10 seasons at the University of Maryland as the defensive line coach and served as the Terrapin recruiting coordinator for his final five years in College Park.
 During his last four years at Maryland, the Terps signed 72 student-athletes ranked among the top 100 nationally at their positions, including 17 All-Americans and 56 all-state selections.

-Between his coaching and recruiting at Maryland, Sollazzo helped several individual players achieve at the highest levels.
+During his career at Maryland, Sollazzo helped several individual players achieve at the highest levels.

 In 2010, he guided defensive lineman Joe Vellano to second team All-ACC honors and helped the Terps to the second biggest turn around in the country going from 2-10 in 2009 to 9-4 in 2010.
 Maryland closed out the 2010 campaign with a victory over East Carolina in the Military Bowl.